Decomposition matrices and blocks for the symplectic blob algebra over the complex field: Introduction

-The algebra $\bnx$ is defined over any commutative ring $k$ containing a 6-tuple $\ddd= ( \params )$ of `parameters'.
-In this paper we study representation theory.
-As such our aim is primarily the Artinian cases, and indeed the cases where $k$ is an algebraically closed field.
+The algebra $\bnx$ is defined over any commutative ring $k$ containing a 6-tuple $\ddd= ( \params )$ of `straightening parameters'.
+Since we study representation theory, our aim is primarily the Artinian cases, and indeed the cases where $k$ is an algebraically closed field.
 Thus for each such $k$ there is an algebra $\bnx$ for each point in $k^6$.
 One knows \cite{gensymp} (and see \S\ref{sec:gram}) that the non-semisimple cases lie on certain algebraic sets.
 The generic semisimple cases are well-understood \cite{gensymp}, so it is the points on the algebraic sets that are of interest.

 It turns out that the dependence of representation theory on position in the variety is more easily described in terms of alternative variety-specific parameterisations.
-In these the non-semisimple sub-varieties correspond to integrality of some or all of the new parameters, as we shall see in \S\ref{sec:hom} (see also \cite{martsaleur,degiernichols}).
-In particular we introduce parameter $q$ and set $\dd = q+q^{-1}$.
+In these the non-semisimple sub-varieties correspond to integrality of some or all of the new parameters, as we shall see in section~\ref{sec:hom} (see also \cite{martsaleur,degiernichols}).
+In particular we introduce the bulk parameter $q$ (where $\dd = q+q^{-1}$) and quantisation parameters $w_1$, $w_2$ (derived from $\dl$ and $\dr$).
 In \cite{gensymp} various general properties of the algebra $\bnx$ are established.
 For instance a cellular basis is constructed; its generic semisimple structure over $\C$ is determined; and it is shown to be quasi-hereditary on an open subvariety of the non-semisimple variety.
 Full tilting modules are constructed in \cite{reeves2}.
-An efficient presentation is found in \cite{mgp2I}; and in \cite{degiernichols} a closely related algebra is studied, leading to useful alternative bases for certain cell modules, which are crucial to our calculation of the action of a certain central element.
+An efficient presentation is found in \cite{mgp2I}; and in \cite{degiernichols} a closely related algebra is studied, leading to useful alternative bases for certain cell modules, which are crucial to our calculation of the action of a certain special central element.

 It follows from comparison with the ordinary blob algebra case \cite{blobcgm} that the programme of study of the non-generic non-semisimple representation theory of $\bnx$ is a considerably harder challenge.
-As in \cite{blobcgm}, a key component is to construct `enough' standard module morphisms and these were constructed in \cite{mgp3}.
-This paper, using the morphisms and also using \cite{degiernichols}, investigates the sufficiency of this set.
+As in \cite{blobcgm}, however, a key component is to construct `enough' standard module morphisms; and these were constructed in \cite{mgp3}.
+This paper, using the morphisms from \cite{mgp3} and also using \cite{degiernichols}, investigates the sufficiency of this set.